riyahal/Byte-Babez/README.md

 ## Credits
 UI and Graphic Design by Rakshitha

-Designed and Developed by Riya, Shikha, Dedeepya
+Designed and Developed by Riya Hal, Shikha Kumari, Dedeepya

 ## Steps for Execution
 1. Install the Expo CLI by running this command in your Bash/Terminal: npm install -g expo-cli.